Bottom line: There are ways to avoid an eight-mile road hike between the Snow Lakes and Stuart Lake trailheads after a long day on the trail.

-The absolute best option is to have a friend or family member drop you off in the wee hours and pick you up that night with a cooler full of ice-cold refreshments and salty snacks.
-That’s love!
+The absolute best option is to have a friend or family member drop you off in the wee hours and pick you up that night.
+Here are some other options.

 Leavenworth Shuttle & Taxi LLC operates regular runs between trailheads in the morning.
 Phone (509) 548-7433.
 Book online.
 They pick you up at the Snow Lakes trailhead and drop you at the Stuart Lake trailhead.
 As of this writing, they have a 2-person minimum and a $30 per hiker fee.